jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 a couple of months for more updates and not seeing any fixes, I dug into how I could get things going.
 Herein lies the easiest way I found.

+### Silent errors when running
+The [system76-driver AUR
+package](https://aur.archlinux.org/packages/system76-driver/) provides a systemd service which just runs the `system76-firmware` command to check for firmware updates.
+In my case, when I ran it, I saw something like the following:

 ```
+$ system76-firmware
 2018-04-08 10:48:51,895  INFO  Verified manifest signature...
 2018-04-08 10:48:51,895  INFO  Fetching f7cd3816401c6ab1cd2f0a83285a56ee432a9736b707870fb7aeb34c2750bcefc2adcf0f83952696eb688b9768e93f68 with cache /var/cache/system76-firmware
 2018-04-08 10:48:51,897  INFO  Fetching e4206477b3f5bad09d54363a78ae79e2916127399e9725c3b9d77bf229c25c293111926d841c1c05b186a96c0963f6ff with cache /var/cache/system76-firmware